 Final Fantasy Tactics Advance: In this, the most metafictional FF game yet, an Earth boy named Marche is sucked into a fantasy world based on his classmate's memories of a Final Fantasy game.
 Marche must dismantle the world's crystals ("threads") in order to get home, but it will mean destroying the idyllic new lives of his friends and family, who are trapped in Ivalice along with him...

-Final Fantasy Tactics A2: Keeping in canon with the previous title, another resident of St. Ivalice, Luso, is yanked into the grimoire and appears in the fantasy Ivalice.
+Final Fantasy Tactics A2: Keeping in canon with the previous title, another resident of St. Ivalice, Luso, is yanked into a different grimoire and appears in the Ivalice of Final Fantasy XII.
 Less wordy and political than its predecessors.

 Vagrant Story: An elite secret agent pursues a mysterious cult leader to a ruined city permeated by extremely powerful dark magic, uncovering much of his own Dark and Troubled Past in the process.
 This game was originally presented as a completely separate title with just a few Tactics references, until supplementary materials for FFXII confirmed Vagrant Story as being set in Ivalice.